protontypes/open-sustainable-technology/README.md

 - [galah](https://github.com/AtlasOfLivingAustralia/galah-R) - An R interface to biodiversity data hosted by the living atlases; a set of organisations that share a common codebase, and act as nodes of the Global Biodiversity Information Facility.
 - [elapid](https://github.com/earth-chris/elapid) - Species distribution modeling tools, including a python implementation of Maxent.
 - [ReMobidyc](https://github.com/ReMobidyc/ReMobidyc) - A multi-agent simulator for individual-based modeling in population dynamics and ecotoxicology.
-- [TSX](https://github.com/nesp-tsr3-1/tsx) - Provides reliable and robust measures of change in the relative abundance of Australia’s threatened and near-threatened species at national, state and regional levels.
+- [TSX](https://github.com/nesp-tsr3-1/tsx) - Provides reliable and robust measures of change in the relative abundance of Australia's threatened and near-threatened species at national, state and regional levels.

 ### Conservation and Restoration
 - [CART](https://github.com/jneme910/CART) - The Conservation Assessment Ranking Tool is designed for use in the conservation planning process to assess resource concerns, planned practices and site vulnerability.